upros/ATLS/draft-friel-tls-atls.md

 Google's Application Layer Transport Security [ALTS] is a mutual authentication and transport encryption system used for securing Remote Procedure Call (RPC) communications within Google’s infrastructure.
 ALTS uses an ECDH handshake protocol and a record protocol containing AES encrypted payloads.

-## Ephemeral Diffie-Hellman Over COSE
+## Ephemeral Diffie-Hellman Over COSE (EDHOC)

-There is ongoing work to standardise {{I-D.selander-ace-cose-ecdhe}}, whiich defines a SIGMA-I based authenticated key exchange protocol using COSE and CBOR.
+There is ongoing work to standardise EDHOC {{I-D.selander-ace-cose-ecdhe}}, which defines a SIGMA-I based authenticated key exchange protocol using COSE and CBOR.

 # ATLS Goals